 Living on a low income will always be a struggle… and no one wants to struggle forever.
 Whether you reduce your living expenses by moving or increase your income through education and promotions, you need to do something.

-There is a correlation between poverty and mental illness – including depression and anxiety.
-Anyone who has worried about paying the bills knows that.
-There’s no shaming in it, it’s just a fact of life.
 While you work to improve your financial situation, I would also encourage you to work on your mental health as well (read: I Can’t Afford Mental Health Care: How to Find Good Care That Fits in Your Budget)

 When you have a low income, just do your best.
 You are entitled to happiness and respite, but try to find free or cheap ways to go about those activities.